FunhouseAtelier/remix-v2-examples/README.md

 #### 02a. `loader` and `redirect` Functions

-How to use the Remix utility function `loader` to intercept a request at a route and automatically redirect to another route.
+How to use the Remix utility function `loader` to intercept a request at a route and the Remix utility function `redirect` to automatically forward the request to another route.

 #### 02b.
 Client-side Routing